 Reference: Support for Enterprise web apps

-Citrix Access Control Single sign-on for web apps
+Citrix Secure Workspace Access Single sign-on for web apps

 Citrix Gateway Connector and the Citrix Gateway service in the cloud secure the communication with on-premises application.
 The web application is accessed and delivered through a Workspace using a VPN-less connection.
 The administrator has to choose the single sign-on method during the web app setup.